How to Soundproof a Floor

 Author: Eric Dellolio

-Soundproofing the floor will not only quiet those complaints but also quiet impact and airborne noise travelling between both spaces.
-Regardless of if this is being done within your own home or it’s being done in a commercial space, the relief from noise transfer will bring notable improvements to focus, peace, and stress levels.
+Soundproofing the floor to quiet impact noise and even airborne noise travelling between both spaces will bring notable improvements to focus, peace, and stress levels.

-Soundproofing the floor will not only quiet those complaints but also quiet impact and airborne noise travelling between both spaces.
-Regardless of if this is being done within your own home or it’s being done in a commercial space, the relief from noise transfer will bring notable improvements to focus, peace, and stress levels.
+Soundproofing the floor to quiet impact noise and even airborne noise travelling between both spaces will bring notable improvements to focus, peace, and stress levels.

-1. Decoupling – isolating drywall from the building’s structure, increasing both the IIC rating and the STC rating by a huge amount!
+- Decoupling – isolating the floor from the building’s structure will greatly reduce impact noise and increase both the IIC and STC rating by a huge amount!

-2. Mass – the more mass a barrier has, the more sound it can block.
+- Mass – the more mass a barrier has, the more airborne sound it can block.

 To solve for all 3, you need the right materials and the know-how to know which material is best for your situation!
 We’re here to talk through any project to get you set up for success.
 As we go along, if you have questions about the cost of soundproofing a floor, read our article on the topic!

-Now onto the main focus for most floor soundproofing projects: Impact noises.
-Unlike airborne sounds, impact noise is caused by physical collisions, like slamming doors, loud footsteps, machinery, jumping, moving furniture, etc., that result in vibrations traveling through a structure.
+Isolating the floor from the building's structure to prevent impact energy from transferring to the space below is the key to building a soundproof floor.
+Impact noise is caused by physical collisions, like slamming doors, loud footsteps, machinery, jumping, moving furniture, etc., that result in vibrations traveling through a structure.
 Eventually, the vibrational energy exits the structure and is heard by your ears as noise.
 Another quick rule of thumb: if two objects make physical contact, you have impact noise.
-Isolating and preventing impact energy from entering a building’s structure is the key to soundproofing a floor.

-We measure a floor-ceiling structure’s effectiveness at stopping this energy with another metric, Impact Isolation Class (IIC).
+We measure a floor-ceiling structure’s effectiveness at stopping this energy with another metric, Impact Insulation Class (IIC).
 A structure’s IIC rating is the lab-tested effectiveness of how it isolates impact noise and prevents transmission of vibrations.
-Similar to STC, the higher the rating, the better.
-And the good news is, many of your flooring options for improving the IIC rating will improve the STC rating at the same time – solving two problems at once.
+The good news is that many of your flooring options for improving the IIC rating will improve the STC rating at the same time because the materials also have mass – a key component to sound blocking!

 Recommended Floor-Ceiling Assemblies